Dr Shane Chalmers

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Shane's PhD involved an interdisciplinary examination of the legal formation of Liberia, from its conception as an idea of liberty in the 19th century, through its establishment as a republic in the 20th century, to its post-war reconstruction at the beginning of the 21st century with assistance of an international intervention to establish a state based on the rule of law.
-The aim was to understand the role of law in the formation of Liberia, and the implications of the state’s historical formation for law and justice today, in Liberia and other international development contexts.
-The results are published in the monograph, Liberia and the Dialectic of Law: Critical Theory, Pluralism and the Rule of Law (Routledge, 2018).
+Shane is the author of Liberia and the Dialectic of Law: Critical Theory, Pluralism, and the Rule of Law (Routledge, 2018).
+The book, based on his doctoral thesis, examines the legal formation of Liberia, from its conception as an idea of liberty in the nineteenth century, through its establishment as a republic in the twentieth century, to its post-war reconstruction at the beginning of the twenty-first century with assistance of an international intervention to establish a state based on the rule of law.
+The book contributes a critical understanding of the role of law in the formation of Liberia, and the implications of the state’s historical formation for law and justice today, in Liberia and other international development contexts.

 Disciplinary approaches